ovargas27/sinatra-green_way/README.md

     gem 'capybara'
     gem 'rspec'

-> In like to use one gemset per project.
+> I like to use one gemset per project.
 If you don't know rmv.
 What are you waiting for? [quick rvm tutorial](http://blog.crowdint.com/2010/07/28/getting-started-with-rvm.html)

 Now we can install our gems
     bundle install